faustofjunqueira/node-express-typescript/README.md

  - Lovers of nodeJS
  - Companies that want to create projects that meet good practice requirements

+> All code of this boilerplate is opened.
+The reason for that is that all code is flexible.
+You can, and, you must read and change the code to answer your questions and requisites.

 ## What have in our boileiplate
  - Nodejs
  - Typescript